 The B-25s were set up in takeoff positions on 16 April, preparatory to the planned launch on 19 April from a position 725 kilometers (450 miles) east of Tokyo.
 The first aircraft to take off had the least runway.
 Doolittle's was first, with only 142 meters (467 feet) for takeoff, but the HORNET would steam into the wind for takeoff, and hopefully the aircraft would be able to get into the air.

 Unfortunately, on the morning of 18 April, Task Force 16 ran into a Japanese fishing boat that was operating as a radio picket.
-The boat was promptly sunk, but not before it managed to broadcast a report back to its base, and communications intercepts clearly showed that the Japanese were alerted that something going on.
+The boat was promptly sunk; unfortunately, it managed to broadcast a report back to its base, and communications intercepts clearly showed that the Japanese were alerted that something going on.
 Task Force 16 was still 1,050 kilometers (650 miles) from Tokyo, but Halsey could not risk his carriers.
 He ordered: LAUNCH PLANES.
 TO COLONEL DOOLITTLE AND GALLANT COMMAND, GOOD LUCK AND GOD BLESS YOU.

 Doolittle loaded up his B-25s with 190 liters (50 US gallons) of extra fuel, with the planes rocked back and forth to ensure that the tanks were as full as possible.
 Additional fuel was carried in gas cans, to be used to top off the tanks.
 However, even with the bigger fuel load, the range of his bombers would be stretched to the limit.